twitter/communitynotes/content/signing-up.md

 Sign ups are open to everyone.
 We want anyone to be able to participate and know that having contributors with [different points of view](../diversity) is essential to Community Notes helpfully addressing misinformation.

 As there are important nuances in each market, we’ll expand the contributor base country-by-country.
-We’ll add contributors from a first new country soon.

 ## {{< button href="https://twitter.com/i/flow/join-birdwatch" >}}Sign up here{{< /button >}}